vimlet/eon/eon-docs/md/tutorial/[3]Data Management.md

 });
 ```

 Eon uses a specific strategy to handle the components data.
 The Eon components are not aware of the data source, they get their data from its own instance of the `eon.store` data type.
 Meanwhile, the store receives its data updates from an `eon-endpoint` instance operation.
-This approach converts the Eon components into a more powerful and data technology independent elements.
+This approach allows components to access data in the same way, regardless of the endpoint technology being used.